• Skip to primary navigation

 What is rose milk tea?

 If you’re new to my blog, you’ll soon find out I have a love for milk teas.
-From classics like Jasmine milk tea to new-school fusions like Orea milk tea boba, they’re so fun to make and drink!
+From classics like Jasmine green milk tea to new-school fusions like Orea milk tea boba, they’re so fun to make and drink!

 This rose milk tea is the newest addition to my lineup, and it just might be my new favorite.
 The combination of rose simple syrup, dried rose petals, and oat milk gives the drink a soft floral taste with a creamy mouthfeel you won’t be able to get enough of.